plainionist/plainionist.github.io/_drafts/clean-arch.md

 - with this strange idea in mind i currently try to put - as i also think i read it in uncle bobs post - all code in the usecases/entities and test it
 - i want to have all gateways that dump that testing feels like violating DRY (the code already clearly documents itself and is too simple that a test adds value - it is obvious)

+# relation to other patterns

-# What to put in Entities in a micro services architecture?
+## What to put in Entities in a micro services architecture?

 - uncle bob: enterprise wide
 - dont have that - just one app